-The Center for Educational Equity is a nonprofit research and policy center at Teachers College, Columbia University, that champions children’s right to a meaningful opportunity to graduate from high school prepared for college, careers, and civic participation.
+The Center for Educational Equity (CEE) is a nonprofit policy and research center at Teachers College, Columbia University.
+CEE champions the right of children everywhere, whatever the current political and economic climate, to a meaningful opportunity to graduate from high school prepared for college, careers, and civic participation.
 We work to define and secure the full range of resources, supports, and services necessary to guarantee this right to all children, particularly children in poverty and children of color.

-Views expressed by the Campaign for Educational Equity or its staff do not necessarily reflect the views of Teachers College.
+Views expressed by the Center for Educational Equity or its staff do not necessarily reflect the views of Teachers College.